salex/vfwcash/README.md

-# VFWcash
+# VFWCash

-A beta version of a Ruby Command Line gem that generates VFW formated reports(pdf) from a GnuCash book.
+A beta version of a Ruby gem that provides a Command Line Interface (CLI) to generates VFW formated reports(pdf) from a GnuCash book.
+It also provides an pseudo API to access the same reports and/or data if accessing the reports from another application.

 ## Why